scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 #### A Target Area

-Next we are told that a successful launch trajectory will cause the probe to be within in a target area after at least one of its steps.
+Next we are told that a successful launch trajectory causes the probe to be within in a target area after at least one of its steps.
 The area is defined by the points within a given range in the `x` and `y` directions.
 We can model a target area by a case class with two ranges: